ivanarasch/SourceSeparation/README.md

 ## 8. Analysis and discussion

+EXP 2
+Using the the unprocessed stems provided in the MUSDB18 dataset, we evaluated the performance of Spleeter and Demucs with the help of SI-SDR, SI-SAR-like, RMSE metrics.
+These unprocessed stems served as control data to compare with and upon which we could evaluate the capabilities of these models.

+Across both models, effects that extend or distort time-domain structure (delay, reverb) caused the most damage.
+Effects that modify spectral resolution (bitcrush) or dynamic range (compression) were less harmful unless pushed to extremes.
+The trend demonstrated by both models was that reverb highly effected the performance of both models, especially when it was applied to its highest level.
+The same was found for delay.
+Comppression caused moderate impact in level 4, resulting in major artifacts, while bitcrushing was the least disruptive.

+For each model, the following  worst scoores were found:
+#### Spleeter:
+Reverb
+- Vocal SI-SDR (Level 4): –20.5 dB
+- Other SI-SDR (Level 4, average): 1.9 dB
+- RMSE (vocal, Level 4): 0.052

+Delay
+- Vocal SI-SDR (Level 4): 2.7 dB
+- RMSE (vocal, Level 4): 0.041

+Compression
+- Vocal SI-SDR (Level 4): 4.0 dB
+- RMSE (vocal, Level 4): 0.033

+Bitcrushing
+- Vocal SI-SDR (all levels): 7.6 dB
+- RMSE (vocal, all levels): 0.028

+#### Demucs:
+Reverb
+- Vocal SI-SDR (Level 4): –19.99 dB
+- Other SI-SDR (Level 4, average): 1.53–4.08 dB
+- RMSE (vocal, Level 4): 0.1226

+Delay
+- Vocal SI-SDR (Level 4): 2.51 dB
+- RMSE (vocal, Level 4): 0.0346

+Compression
+- Vocal SI-SDR (Level 4): 1.19 dB
+- RMSE (vocal, Level 4): 0.0348

+Bitcrushing
+- Vocal SI-SDR (all levels): 8.7–9.1 dB
+- RMSE (vocal, all levels): 0.0128–0.0136

+From these results, we can see that both models fail badly at high levels of reverb, with Spleeter having slightly lower RMSE.
+The same is seen for delay, however in this instance Demucs presents the lower RMSE.
+In compressing, Spleeter outperforms Demucs overall, and in bitcrushing Demucs outperforms Spleeter.
+Thus, it is difficult to state which model performed better overall.
+What can be reiterated is that both models, at high levels of processing, source seperation is poorly accomplished.

+***

 Interpretation of results
 Experiment 1 discussion
 State how well sources were separated by 1.
 Spleeter and 2.
 Demucs, show scores